PelmeenidHapukoorega/Solutions-Architect/AZ-900/01-Cloud-Concepts/Cloud service types.md

 PaaS is a combination between IaaS and SaaS.
 You are being provided with the physical datacentre as well as network connection, in addition you are being given complete and pre configured environment over the internet allowing you to focus on your code.

+## Describe Software as a Service

+In SaaS scenario you are essentially renting a fully developed application.
+Email, financial software, messaging apps and connectivity software are all common examples of SaaS implementation.

+### Why does it exist?

+It exists to provide ready to use complete software applications to end users over the internet, eliminating the need to install, manager or maintain the software or its underlying infra.
+It also requires the least amount of technical knowledge.

+### What does it do?

+Provides a complete ready to use software apps to end users over the internet while handling all the management and maintenance of the software and its infra.

+### How does it work?

+It works by having a vendor to host and manage a single version of the software on your own cloud infra, which is then made accessible to many different customers simultaneously over the internet.

+### Responsibility

+In SaaS scenario the responsiblity lies mostly with the cloud provider.
+In SaaS environment you as the user are only responsible for the data that you put into the system, the devices that you allow to connect to the system and the users that have access to it.
+Nearly everything else is the responsiblity of the cloud provider including updates, patches, network connectivity, datacentres etc.

+### Use case scemario examples

+* Email and messaging
+* Business productivity apps
+* Finance and expense tracking

+### Summary

+SaaS is like deploying a fully developed app that you would get to customize.
+You control the access of users, which devices are used but you dont need to worry about managing infrastructre, pushing updates, patching and anything else that requires more technical knowledge.